- Read the Troop Cookie Manager's Responsibilities

 - Attend the in-person training provided by your service unit cookie manager.
 If you are a new troop cookie manager, you must also complete online training.
 If you are a returning troop cookie manager and are unable to attend the in-person training, you must complete the online training.

-- New this year: Enter your troop’s bank account and routing number in the Settings tab in eBudde.
+- Complete the ACH Authorization form and enter your troop’s bank account and routing number in Snap.

 - Set the final family cookie return date.
 You must fill in this date on the Family Cookie Responsibility Forms.